isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 Please refer to the **Schedule for the “Latest Cut-off Test Timing” and book your test slot within the indicated timing.** This is to ensure that you meet the RGL requirements.

-<span class="test" style="font-size:20px;"> If you do not make a prior appointment, please note that: </span>
+If you do not make a prior appointment, please note that:

-: a.
-There is no guarantee that there will be a test slot for you; and
+1. There is no guarantee that there will be a test slot for you; and

-: b.
-You may not get your results in time for your flight to qualify for RGL arrangements.
+2. You may not get your results in time for your flight to qualify for RGL arrangements.

 Travellers who miss the cut-off test timing will <u>not</u> be able to obtain a test result in time for their flight.

 ##### 5. What details will I need to book an appointment for the PCR test?

-<span class="test" style="font-size:20px;">  Please have the following information on hand when making an appointment for your test: </span>
+Please have the following information on hand when making an appointment for your test:

-: a.
-Identity card number or passport number
+1. Identity card number or passport number

-: b.
-Departure flight timing
+2. Departure flight timing

-: c.
-Possible times for your test slot: Please refer to the Test Schedule to confirm your timing
+3. Possible times for your test slot: Please refer to the Test Schedule to confirm your timing

-: d.
-Address in Singapore
+4. Address in Singapore

-: e.
-Contact number
+5. Contact number

-: f.
-Email address
+6. Email address

 ##### 6. What documents should I bring for my appointment?

-<span class="test" style="font-size:20px;"> Please bring the following: </span>
+Please bring the following:

-: a.
-Identity card or passport
+1. Identity card or passport

-: b.
-Letter issued by the Embassy of Japan in Singapore confirming that you have been granted approval by the relevant authorities in Japan to travel to Japan under the Singapore-Japan RGL.
+2. Letter issued by the Embassy of Japan in Singapore confirming that you have been granted approval by the relevant authorities in Japan to travel to Japan under the Singapore-Japan RGL.

-: c.
-Softcopy booking reference showing your departure flight timing
+3. Softcopy booking reference showing your departure flight timing

 ##### Testing